mjstraughan/CubingHistory/docs/BlindfoldSolving/Techniques.md

 ![](img/Techniques/LinParity.png)
 ![](img/Techniques/FullParity.png)

+## Speffz Lettering Scheme

+In November 2010 in a community internet relay chat room, Rob Holt expressed dissatisfaction with referring to pieces using their layer combinations.
+Holt then suggested the idea of creating a standard lettering scheme that assigns a single letter to each sticker.
+Ville Seppänen responded in agreement.
+Holt then decided to create a thread on SpeedSolving.com to discuss the idea and included an initial scheme proposal [27].
+Several members of the community provided their opinions and eventually settled on a final lettering scheme that was similar to the initial proposal [28].
+The name Speffz was chosen as a combination of Seppänen’s username “Spef” and Holt’s username “riffz”.

+<ImageCollage
+images={[
+{ src: require("@site/docs/BlindfoldSolving/img/Techniques/Speffz1.png").default},
+{ src: require("@site/docs/BlindfoldSolving/img/Techniques/Speffz2.png").default}
+]}
+/>

 ## Slice Turns

 Aside from the M slice, slice turns weren’t always in heavy use during blindfold solving.
 This is likely because the ergonomics for E and S slice turns hadn’t yet been strenuously tested within blindfold solves.
 In addition, outer turns were likely considered safer, with less risk of improperly executing the turns.
 Eventually E and S moves started making their appearance in top level solves, and it is thought that Gianfranco Huanqui popularized the use of E and S turns in blindfold solving [8].
-A notable example of slice turn use is the 23.68 world record solve by Marcin Zalewski, which included the use of E slice turns in two of the edge solving targets [27].
+A notable example of slice turn use is the 23.68 world record solve by Marcin Zalewski, which included the use of E slice turns in two of the edge solving targets [29].
 Huanqui stated that he saw the use of E slice commutators in Zalewski’s world record solve and was inspired to use it in any situation possible [9].
 In addition to implementing E slice moves, Huanqui also started using S slice moves.
 Huanqui believes that this came about either naturally after having experimented with E slice moves or from discussions with Ishaan Agrawal, who had been using S slice moves at the time [9].

 <div style={{paddingBottom: '56.25%', position: 'relative', display: 'block', width: '100%'}}>
   <iframe loading="lazy" width="100%" height="100%"